 Run the following commands in the Terminal to install Dropbox to your Ubuntu system:

-Once installed, open Dropbox from Ubuntu Dash or Terminal and enter your Dropbox credentials, and you can start using Dropbox with Ubuntu 16.04 Xenial Xerus.
+Once successfully installed, open Dropbox from Ubuntu Dash or Terminal and enter your Dropbox credentials, and you can start using Dropbox with Ubuntu 16.04 Xenial Xerus.

 Congratulations!
 You have successfully installed Dropbox.
 Thanks for using this tutorial for installing Dropbox on Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you to check the official Dropbox website.